 Growing up as a child one of my weekly highlights was my Mum’s roast dinner on a Sunday.
 Especially the gravy that she used to make, so when I grew up and left home this was one thing I made sure I knew how to make so I could carry on enjoying the taste.
 It was made with flour, Bisto Powder, yeast extract, an Oxo cube and meat juices.

-With the advancement of gluten free flour and my skills becoming a little more ambitious I decided to try and replicate the home-made gravy using some of the ingredients I now have available.
-To our amazement it was a success first time!
+With the advancement of gluten-free flour and my skills becoming a little more ambitious I decided to try and replicate the home-made gravy using some of the ingredients I now have available.
+To our amazement, it was a success the first time!
 It tastes much nice than the instant gravy and goes a nice thick consistency, just like my Mum used to make!

 - Meat Juices